suguruwataru/alpha-gamma/README.md

 started doing searches and now I think I understand it, and I believe there are things I can add to these great articles.

-I'll write things down in the form of definitions, with later ones building on top of previous ones.
+I'll just write down what I've found.

 ## Color